A Random Walk with MPI

 • There is a fixed number of tasks

-• No communications is needed between tasks to obtain independent results.
+• No communications are needed between tasks to obtain independent results.

 Serial Code